mcsearchin/PencilKata-Groovy/README.md

 Given a piece of the paper containing the string:
 	"How much wood would a woodchuck chuck if a woodchuck could chuck wood?"
-when the string "chuck" is erased, the paper should read
+when the string "chuck" is erased, the paper should read:
 	"How much wood would a woodchuck chuck if a woodchuck could&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;wood?"
-and if the string "chuck" is erased again, the paper should read
+and if the string "chuck" is erased again, the paper should read:
-"How much wood would a wood chuck chuck if a wood&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;could&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;wood?"
+"How much wood would a woodchuck chuck if a wood&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;could&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;wood?"

 ## Eraser Degradation